omgaikwad08/omgaikwad08/README.md

 Hi there 👋

 I am Om Vinayak Gaikwad, a graduate studet of Masters of Science in Robotics engineering at Worcestor Polytechnic Institute (WPI), Massachusetts, USA.
-I have a Bachelors in Technology in Mechatronics Engineering from Symbiosis Skills and Professional University.
+I have a Bachelors in Technology in Mechatronics Engineering from Symbiosis Skills and Professional University, Pune, India.
 I have deep interest and passion in Robotics and I wish to work on mobile robots and their Control and Planning.

 - 🌱 I’m currently learning various Motion Planning alogrithms and Deep Learning methods
 - 📫 How to reach me: Reach me on LinkedIn